clintko/BIOS822_FinalProj/README.md

 The scatter plot of marker CD45Ro vs CD3 in the file 100715.fcs before preprocessing (compensation and transformation).
 In this visualization before preprocessing, one can notice that the data points are squeezed in the left below corner.
 ![FlowMarker before](/Figs/marker_CD45RO_CD3_before.png)

 The scatter plot of marker CD45Ro vs CD3 in the file 100715.fcs after preprocessing.
+Now the data points are no longer heavily skewed distributed.
 ![FlowMarker after](/Figs/marker_CD45RO_CD3_after.png)

 ### Clinical data

-The data contains survival time and the patient IDs, which correspond to the file name of fcs files.
+The clinical data of study[3] contains survival time and the patient IDs, which correspond to the file name of fcs files.

 Visualization of survival time in every patients.
 ![SurvTime](/Figs/clinical01_SurvTime.png)